d-w-d/tsdx-threejs-template/dev-notes.md

 So if you want to get a "scaled" helper to reflect a DL found within a loaded FBX object, it seems to me that you need to first create a DL with a position that reflects the scaled DL, and then use that to create a helper.
 This is reflected in the code at the writing of this paragraph.

 BTW -- I suspect that the FBX loader incorrectly imports the intensity of the DL, since it happens to be 1.

+## Misc Notes

+- If you want to run `npm run analyze`, you must first run tsdx build without any fancy options, or it will mess up.